jestenough/code-challenges/collections/learngo/02-write-your-first-program/questions/03-run-your-first-program/README.md

 ## Which is true for runtime?
-1. It happens when your program starts running on a computer *CORRECT*
+1. It happens when your program starts running on a computer
 2. It happens while your program is being compiled

 ## Which is true for the compile-time?
 1. It happens when your program starts running on a computer
-2. It happens while your program is being compiled  *CORRECT*
+2. It happens while your program is being compiled

 ## When can a Go program print a message to the console?
 1. While it's being compiled.
-2. While it runs (after compile-time). *CORRECT*
+2. While it runs (after compile-time).
 3. While it runs (inside the compile-time).

 > **1:** In the compilation step your program cannot print a message.
 In that stage, it's literally dead.